 3. Therapy –counseling to heal the child’s specific trauma and overcome wounds (that have the potential to be lasting and destructive if left untreated)

-4. Family Counseling and Support –counseling to help non-offending caregivers understqand and effectively respond to their child’s feelings and behaviors throughout the healing process
+4. Family Counseling and Support –counseling to help non-offending caregivers understand and effectively respond to their child’s feelings and behaviors throughout the healing process; victim advocacy services to help shepherd children and families through the child welfare system

 5. Multidisciplinary Team Meetings – a multidisciplinary response, including law enforcement, prosecutors, medical professionals, therapists, DSS personnel, Guardian ad Litem, etc., to determine the best interest and needs of each child